 Soushi is a Japanese restaurant in the heart of Cirencester.
 Delicious, healthy food to eat in or take out.
 The small and intimate interior make it a unique dining experience, with a beautiful courtyard garden for the summer months.
 Soushi brings the real taste of Japanese cuisine to the Cotswolds.
 Our carefully considered menu offers a variety of delicious hot and cold Japanese food to suit all tastes.
 The lunch menu features their famous Bento box, as well as a selection of specials, and or course sushi!
 In the evening they offer an extensive menu for those with discerning tastes.
 SoushiGo is their take out menu and includes Bento Boxes, Soushi Sushi, miso soup and a selection of menu items.

-2 Templar Mews, Black Jack Street, Cirencester
+He Says She Waffles, 2 Templar Mews, Black Jack Street, Cirencester

 We have created a venue which you will find slightly quirky, but warm and welcoming.
 It’s a place to eat, drink and talk.
 Or to waffle, drink and waffle.

 All our waffles, savoury and sweet are freshly baked and you’ll be able to smell warm waffles cooking every day.
 Where possible, most of the toppings are made here in our own kitchen.
 The menu has something for everyone and whether you’re looking for breakfast to set you up for the day, something different for lunch or an afternoon treat, you’ll find it here.

 You’ll also find great coffee, quality teas and amazing milkshakes served in good old fashioned milk bottles.
 (We are particularly proud of our milkshakes!).